 Teams consist of male only and female only gender.
-That said, the event is inclusive; we believe in equal opportunities for all student athletes to participate in this event.
-By registering, the student athletes, parents and school officials understand and acknowledge that: i) the Ontario School Curling Provincial Championships are inclusive; ii) gender identity is measured by a student's self-identification; and iii) all members on the Schoolboys competition team shall be billeted in the same residence, and likewise, all members of the Schoolgirls competition team shall be billeted in the same residence should such team qualify for the Provincial Championships.
+That said, the event is inclusive; gender identity is measured by a student's self-identification.
+All members on the Schoolboys competition team shall be billeted in the same residence, and likewise, all members of the Schoolgirls competition team shall be billeted in the same residence should such team qualify for the Provincial Championships.
 Every billeter is required to undergo a Police Check with Vulnerability Sector reviewed; school officials may request a copy of the Police Check and are encouraged to contact us should they have any other concerns.

 The Ontario School Curling Championship events compliment the OFSAA Championships, allowing curlers further opportunity to compete, develop their skills, make new friends and represent their schools.

 Good Curling and hope to see you at the Provs.